marlonmoreira000/braindump-app/docs/software-development-plan.md

 Anyone looking to save a bit of time and boost their productivity.

-#### How will the target audience use this application?

-## 2. Features
+## 2. App features

+#### 1. Add tasks

+Users can add as many tasks as they want to their schedule.
+To add a task, users must provide a task description, and tell the app when it is due, and how important it is.

-#### Feature 1: Adding and deleting tasks
+#### 2. Delete tasks

-Users can add and delete tasks anytime.
-These will be added to their daily schedule.
+Users can delete one or more tasks from their schedule.
+They need to confirm that they want to delete, before deletion.

+#### 3. Mark tasks as complete

+Users can mark one or more tasks for completion.
+This will be shown in the schedule as 'complete' (in green text).

+#### 4. See schedule

+User's daily tasks are sorted, based on when they are due, and how important they are.
+This makes sure that the most important tasks are completed first.
+The schedule also colors tasks according to their status, 'complete' (in green) or 'incomplete' in red.

-#### Feature 2: Sorting your schedule for you
+#### 5. Clear schedule

-The app sorts (and color codes) daily tasks based on their importance and when they are due form completion.
-This takes the thinking out of planning your day.
+Users can clear their entire schedule anytime, allowing them to start fresh every day.

 #### Feature 3: User customisation